When I try to add multiple attachments to my email I get the following message;

 It’s a bit of a half-successful attempt to refrain people from attaching many files to a message within a corporate network (where it is more common to work with network drives).

-Although the limit isn’t configurable or can be turned off, there are many workaround for this nuance.
+Although the limit isn’t configurable, nor can it be turned off, there are many workaround for this nuance.

 Workaround 1: Send shortcuts to the files